dyhpoon/create-dyhpoon-app/README.md

 ### What's in an App

-`create-next-app` will have created a directory called `my-app` inside the current folder.
+`create-dyhpoon-app` will have created a directory called `my-app` inside the current folder.
 Inside that directory, it will generate the initial project structure and install necessary dependencies:

 ```
 .